8 Reasons Why Flirting With Others While In A Relationship Can Be Risky

 Takeaway

 Being in a relationship can be very different from being single.
 You may not be able to engage in behaviors that were once acceptable, such as flirting.
-Discussing these issues with your significant other and setting boundaries can help ensure the relationship is healthy and can ensure you and your partner have the same answer to the question, “Is flirting cheating?”.
+Discussing these issues with your significant other and setting boundaries can help ensure a healthy relationship and can ensure you and your partner have the same answer to the question, “Is flirting cheating?”.
 A couples therapist can intervene and offer guidance when there are issues in the relationship and help both individuals express their needs clearly to the other person.